huggingface/transformers/docs/source/model_doc/perceiver.rst

 Here's a TLDR explaining how Perceiver works:

-The main problem with the self-attention mechanism of the Transformer is that the time and memory requirements scale quadratically in the sequence length.
+The main problem with the self-attention mechanism of the Transformer is that the time and memory requirements scale quadratically with the sequence length.
 Hence, models like BERT and RoBERTa are limited to a max sequence length of 512 tokens.
 Perceiver aims to solve this issue by, instead of performing self-attention on the inputs, perform it on a set of latent variables, and only use the inputs for cross-attention.
 In this way, the time and memory requirements don't depend on the length of the inputs anymore, as one uses a fixed amount of latent variables, like 256 or 512.
 These are